sztoor/model_serving/README.md

 2. What are the outstanding issues that the deployment strategy of Task-2 cannot not address?
 What are the possible solutions to address those outstanding issues?

 3. What is the difference between horizontal and vertical scalability?
-The strategy discussed in Task-2, is it horizontal or vertical scalability?
+Is the strategy adopted in Task-2 follow horizontal or vertical scalability?

 -----------------------------